David-McKenna/udpPacketManager/README.md

 ================
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4249771.svg)](https://doi.org/10.5281/zenodo.4249771)

 udpPacketManager is a C library developed to handle reading and processing CEP packet streams from international LOFAR stations.
 It is used at the Irish LOFAR station (I-LOFAR, [lofar.ie](https://lofar.ie)) for online data processing in conjunction with [ILTDada](https://github.com/David-McKenna/ILTDada) for online data reduction to Stokes parameter science ready data products, or intermediate voltage formats for use with other software packages.

 This library allows for entire, partial beamlet extraction and processing of LOFAR CEP packet streams, re-aligning data to account for packet loss or misalignment on the first packet, to produce one of several data products, ranging from raw voltages (reordered or not) to a fully calibrated Stokes vector output.

 Caveats & TODOs
 -------
 While using the library, do be aware

-- CEP packets that are recorded out of order may cause issues, the best way to handle them has not been determined so they are currently dropped.
-This may cause some time-major formats to change shape (though at least in our experience, packets are more likely to be lost, no packets in the past year have been received out of order).
+- CEP packets that are recorded out of order may cause issues, the best way to handle them has not been determined, so they are currently dropped.
+This may cause some time-major formats to change shape (though at least in our experience, packets are more likely to be lost, no packets in 2022 were received out of order at IE613).

-Future work should not break the exiting load/process/output loop, and may consist of
+Future work should not break the existing load/process/output loop, and may consist of
 - Creating a wrapper python library to allow for easer interfacing within python scripts rather than requiring a C program (pybind11?)
 - Additional reader/writer format support
+- Additional processing modes
-- Additional metdata support (FITS frames?)
+- Additional metadata support (FITS frames?)

 Requirements
 ------------
 In order to build and use the library, we require
 - A modern C and C++ compiler with at least OpenMP 4.5 and C++17 support
-  - `gcc-11`/`g++-11` used for development, `clang-14` used in production
+  - `gcc-10`/`g++-10` used for development, `clang-12` used in production
   - A range of tested `gcc` and `clang` releases can be found in the [`main.yml`](.github/workflows/main.yml) action file.
 - A modern CMake version (>3.14, can be installed with pip)
   - A CMake compatible build system, such as `make` or `ninja`